Skip to main content

 Eszter Voroshazi

-Head of PV module process laboratory, CEA, Le Bourget-du-Lac, France
+Head of PV module process laboratory, CEA, France

-Eszter Voroshazi is the head of PV module process laboratory at CEA and working on the campus of INES.
+Eszter Voroshazi is the Head of PV modules & systems division at CEA and working on the campus of INES.
 She has in-depth expertise in innovative material and technology development for standard and integrated PV modules, and their reliability testing.
 She received her Master Degree in Engineering in 2008 from INSA de Rennes in France, and her PhD degree in 2012 from KU Leuven in Belgium for her work on reliability investigation of organic photovoltaic cells.
 Previously, she has been R&D Manager of PV cells, modules and systems groups at IMEC in Belgium.
 In parallel, she has been coordinating the Photovoltaics Activity in EneryVille and serving also as Secretary of the Industrial Advisory Board.
-She is currently involved in ETIP-PV as expert and as organizer of Metallisation& Interconnection workshop.
+She is currently involved in ETIP-PV as expert and as organizer of Metallization& Interconnection workshop.
 In the past she served as evaluator for international funding agencies (DOE, ANR, FWO) and was member of IEC standardization committee.
 She has published more than 100+ papers and proceedings.

 Heinz Ossenbrink